 Although winter weather reduces the risk, a few days of warm weather over the winter months can make them active again.
 For this reason, year-round prevention is recommended in Kansas City.

 PRCKC has a number of options to help you protect your pet from parasites.
-See this chart for a product comparison and contact us for more information on the various packages we offer.
+Contact us for more information on the various packages we offer.

 Heartworms are internal parasites that infest an animal’s heart and vascular system.
 Their larvae enter your pet’s bloodstream through the bite of a common mosquito that previously bit a heartworm-positive dog.
 Those larvae then travel to the heart, grow into adults, and will begin to reproduce.
 If left untreated, heartworms are fatal.